Strabla

 Strabla is a village in the administrative district of Gmina Wyszki, within Bielsk County, Podlaskie Voivodeship, in north-eastern Poland.
-It lies approximately 17 km north of Bielsk Podlaski and 24 km south of the regional capital Białystok.

 According to the 1921 census, the village was inhabited by 113 people, among whom 71 were Roman Catholic, 41 Orthodox, and 1 Mosaic.
 At the same time, 87 inhabitants declared Polish nationality, 26 Belarusian.
 There were 15 residential buildings in the village.